-What Are the Best and Worst Foods for Diarrhoea Patients?
+Best and Worst Foods for Diarrhoea Patients

 Diarrhoea is a prevalent digestive disorder in both adults and children.
 This condition is marked by the frequent excretion of loose and watery stool, requiring frequent bathroom visits.
-Loss of water or dehydration, nausea and dizziness are some of the effects of diarrhoea on patients.
+Loss of water or dehydration, nausea, and dizziness are some of the effects of diarrhoea on patients.

 It is usually a short-term condition, and bowel movement goes back to normal with the proper diet.
 Foods to eat for diarrhoea are simple and mostly easy to prepare.
 Find below a list of foods for diarrhoea to add and avoid in your daily diet.

-What Are the Best Foods for Diarrhoea Patients?
+What are the Best Foods for Diarrhoea Patients?

-Bland, low-fat and fibre-rich foods will help a patient restore health if he/she is suffering from diarrhoea.
+Bland, low-fat, and fibre-rich foods will help a patient restore health if he/she is suffering from diarrhoea.
 The following is a list of such food items that people with this condition can consume.

 1. Lean chicken